sparkswap/broker/README.md

 4. In the broker directory, build the broker image w/ `npm run build-images`
 5. In the relayer directory, build the project w/ `npm run build`
 6. In the relayer directory, Start all containers w/ `docker-compose up -d`
-7. In the relayer directory, fund the relayer w/ `npm run fund`
+7. In the relayer directory, fund the relayer w/ `npm run fund <currency>`
     - This command may fail with a weird js error due to the relayer still initializing.
 If the command fails, just rerun it.
+    - Make sure to fund the relayer on all applicable currencies
 8. In the broker directory, build the project with `npm run build`
+9. In the broker directory, run `docker-compose up -d` to start all the containers
-10. In the broker directory, fund the broker w/ `npm run fund`
+10. In the broker directory, fund the broker w/ `npm run fund <currency>`
-    - **NOTE: (this command expects that the relayer is at `../relayer`)**
+    - **NOTE: (this command expects that the relayer is at `../relayer`)** however you can set your own w/ RELAYER_DIR=<your relayer dir>
-11. In the broker, commit a balance to the relayer by running `./bin/kcli wallet commit-balance BTC`
+11. Once you have verified the broker has a balance (after a few blocks have been mined, commit a balance to the relayer by running `./broker-cli/bin/kcli wallet commit-balance BTC`
+    - NOTE: Make sure you have the correct rpc-address set for the kcli
 12. If successful, a channel from the `broker -> relayer` is now in a pending state!

-13. In the relayer directory, re-create relayer/lnd so that it can catch up to the blocks we have just generated (`docker-compose up -d --force-recreate`)
-14. In the broker directory, re-create the broker/lnd for the same thing ^^ (`docker-compose up -d --force-recreate`) **IMPORTANT: ** If you down your containers and remove the volumes, you will need to run all of these steps again.
+**IMPORTANT: ** If you down your containers and remove the volumes, you will need to backtrack and refund certain parts of the stack.
+Use the directions above for reference.

-Additionally, you can check the status of the channel by running the following command in the relayer directory `docker-compose exec relayer bash -c 'node ./test-client-scripts/test-lnd.js'`

-**NOTE**: If the channel does not open after a few minutes, you need to rerun steps 9/10.
-For some reason, on simnet, because of the way we fund our wallets, BTCD has a problem with handling so many block confirmations at the same time.